keithflower/clinical-support/clinical-documentation/find-a-doc/README.md

         4155483148 (phone)
         4153818557 (fax)

-I've also got some macros that parse this kind of information and automatically start generation of a letter, envelope, email, fax, etc.
+I've also got some macros that parse this kind of information and automatically generate a letter, envelope, email, fax, etc.

 Thanks to Fred Trotter for making the API available.
 You can also just use [his site](http://docnpi.com) to do a relatively painless web query.